The Ultimate Checklist for Cleaning Your Home Before Selling It

 For strong odors, use a product like Angry Orange Pet Odor Eliminator, which is safe for pets.

-Now you’re ready to wow buyers with a home interior that’s as clean as a whistle.
-But don’t forget the exterior.
-Deep clean outdoors by power washing the driveway, walkway, and exterior walls.
-If you’re lucky enough to have a pool, make sure to clean the pool or keep the cover on.
-Tidy up the landscape with weeded and mulched flower beds, pruned shrubs, and swept driveways.
+You're now ready to impress buyers with a spotless home interior.
+But don't forget about the outside.
+Power wash the driveway, walkway, and exterior walls to give them a deep clean.
+If you have a pool, make sure to clean it regularly or keep the cover on.
+Clean up the landscape by weeding and mulching flower beds, pruning shrubs, and sweeping driveways.